bjaan/roland-juno-g-display-replacement/README.md

       We need to assure we have room (height of the holders/standoffs) for the new one to fit.

 8. Remove the yellow plastic from the header on the board.
-To do so remove the jumper wires from the header, temporarly unstick the board, disconnect the flat cable, heat the plastic with lighter/heat gun and slide it to the top.
+To do so: first remove the jumper wires from the header, then  disconnect the flat cable and (temporarly) unstick the board (fresh tape has not bounded strongly yet), heat the plastic with a lighter/heat gun and slide it to the top, to remove it (heat makes the plastic soft and easier to slide upwards and remove).

 9. Place the jumper wires back, fold them over as close as possible to the board.
 So that they lay flat.

-10. Next, cut of the unused pins of the header on the red board
+10. Next, cut off the unused pins of the header on the red board

 11. Screw the back the plastic holders/standoffs